-Alvarez’s awards include the Pura Belpré and Américas Awards for her books for young readers, the Hispanic Heritage Award, and the F. Scott Fitzgerald Award.
+Alvarez’s honors include the Pura Belpré and Américas Awards for her books for young readers, the Hispanic Heritage Award, and the F. Scott Fitzgerald Award.
 In 2013, she received the National Medal of Arts from President Obama.
-Afterlife, a new novel, will be published in April 2020.
+Afterlife, a new novel, was published in April 2020.

 For this event, Julia Alvarez will be joined in conversation by Anika Fajardo, author of the Minnesota Book Award finalist Magical Realism for Non-Believers.

 This virtual event is FREE and open to the public.
 Registration for the Zoom event is required using the form linked HERE.
 If you have not used Zoom before, you may consider referencing Getting Started with Zoom.
 The talk will be followed by a live Q&A session with webinar participants.
 View an online event guide here.